pryrt/nppStuff/CommunityForum/FAQ/AutomatingNotepadPlusPlus.md

 ## Plugins

-There are a variety of plugins which embed a full programming language in the Noteapd++ environment, which gives scripts in that plugin the ability to access Noteapd++ command and perform actions on the files open in Notepad++, with the full power of a programming language (with variables, looping, conditionals, user input, and libraries that are avaialable for that language).
+There are a variety of plugins which embed a full programming language in the Notepad++ environment, which gives scripts in that plugin the ability to access Notepad++ command and perform actions on the files open in Notepad++, with the full power of a programming language (with variables, looping, conditionals, user input, and libraries that are available for that language).

 The plugins linked below can all be installed through the Plugins Admin interface.
 The first two get more mentions in the Community, because they are the ones that many of the regulars use, but all are reasonable choices for Notepad++ automation through scripting.

 - [NppExec](https://github.com/d0vgan/nppexec) - This was one of the earliest "scripting" languages, which provides capabilities similar to a Windows batch file, but more powerful.
 This is great if you are wanting to automate saving, file-system operations, and the like; it is also frequently used for gluing together a process using linters, code-cleaners, compilers, and even running the code in a console in Notepad++.
 - [PythonScript](https://github.com/bruderstein/PythonScript) - Provides Python-based scripting (for now, Python 2.7 for the default PythonScript 2 installed via Plugins admin, though a Python 3.x interpreter is available by using one of the 3.0.X "alpha" pre-release versions that you can [download at GitHub](https://github.com/bruderstein/PythonScript/releases)).
-  - PythonScript solutions are so common in the Commuity that we have an entire FAQ entry devoted to [installing and using scripts in PythonScript](/topic/23039).
+  - PythonScript solutions are so common in the Community that we have an entire FAQ entry devoted to [installing and using scripts in PythonScript](/topic/23039).
 - [ActiveX Plugin](https://sourceforge.net/projects/nppactivexplugin/)
 - [Automation Scripts](https://github.com/oleg-shilo/scripts.npp) - This provides C#-based scripting.
 - [jN Notepad++ Plugin](https://github.com/sieukrem/jn-npp-plugin/wiki) - This provides JavaScript-based scripting.